How long does water-based stain take to dry?

-It usually takes 24 to 48 hours for a layer of stain to completely dry and heal.
-You might be thinking of adding a couple of coats of dye, so keep in mind that you should let each coat dry completely and fully saturate the wood before applying another coat.
-If you're looking for water-based wood dyes, check out General Finishes water-based wood stain and Old Masters Early American water-based wood stain.
+After applying the second coat, you should wait at least 8 hours before applying a finish.
+In general, it takes 24 to 48 hours for a layer of stain to completely dry and heal.
+If you're planning on adding multiple coats of dye, make sure to let each coat dry completely and fully saturate the wood before applying another coat.
+For water-based wood dyes, consider General Finishes water-based wood stain and Old Masters Early American water-based wood stain.

 Therese Lamkins